Drexel Winter Break In Guatemala: Development in Action

 The AcademicsLearning will mostly be rooted in Quetzaltenango, which is nestled in a valley mountain surrounded by farmland, indigenous populations, numerous development organizations, and a lively art and music scene.
 In addition to service learning activities and field trips, students will engage in daily lectures, discussions and qualitative research efforts.

-Requirements: Although many of the assignments will occur during the program, students participating in Winter Break will be responsible for completing a research paper upon their return.
+Requirements: Although many of the assignments will occur during the program, students will be responsible for completing a research paper upon their return.
 This course is open to all Drexel students in class or on co-op, and there are no pre-requisites.

 Instructor: Students will be directed and overseen by Kate Hughes, M.S., MPH, Associate Director of the Center of Interdisciplinary Programs (AFAS, IAS and WMST), as well as Guatemalan instructors at local development practitioners and NGOs.